 Highlights 🌟

-• ✅ Offers currency accounts in SGD, USD, EUR, GBP, and IDR
+• ✅ Offers currency accounts in SGD, USD, EUR, and GBP

 • ✅ Accepts Singaporean and Indonesian companies, [as well a few others in the Asia-Pacific region](https://support.aspireapp.com/faq/what-countries-does-aspire-support), open to both local and foreign directors